 Get romantic at a historic inn

 Set the mood with the perfect hotel.
 Savannah has hotels for every flavor but if you really want to get those romantic juices flowing then choose one of Savannah’s historic inns or local hotels.
 Typically decked out in Old South charm and décor, these hotels are situated in ideal settings and will definitely help set the tone.

 Indulge at breakfast

 Savannah offers a plethora of eating establishments offering breakfasts.
 Wake up and pick one at random for a real adventure with your loved one.
-If winging isn’t your style then choose one closer to the river such as B. Matthews Eatery which offers simple breakfast food with a view of the park.
-If you’re a little hungrier, check out Two Cracked Eggs Cafe where the meals are gigantic and you have views of the river.
+If winging it isn’t your style, then choose one closest to the action like B. Matthews Eatery which offers simple breakfast food with great views.
+If you’re a little hungrier, check out Two Cracked Eggs Cafe where the meals are gigantic and you have views of the Savannah River.

 Walk along River Street

-Next, take a stroll down River Street before it gets to crowded.
-It’s an absolute must before you leave Savannah and offers a cobblestoned atmosphere filled with shops selling Savannah treats.
-Grab coffee and enjoy the views of the river.
+Next, take a stroll down historic River Street before it gets to crowded.
+It’s an absolute must before you leave Savannah!
+The cobblestone streets makes for an atmosphere unmatched elsewhere with shops selling unique Savannah treats.

 Take a tour

-There is no shortage of tours to help you discover Savannah.
-From a more sophisticated guided history tour led by the folks at Genteel & Bard to the lovely hop-on-hop-off trollies to the incredible Savannah Riverboat Cruises available throughout the day, there is ample opportunity to see and learn about the city with your loved one.
+There is no shortage of Savannah tours to help you discover the city's magic.
+From a more sophisticated guided history tour led by the folks at Genteel & Bard to the lovely hop on, hop off trollies to the incredible Savannah Riverboat Cruises available throughout the day, there is ample opportunity to see and learn about the city with your loved one.

 Go on a picnic